davidmolony/MESC_Firmware/README.md

 ### Code analysis.
 It is highly advisable to enable code style and structure monitoring provided by the IDE.
 In Preferences window to go C/C++ --> Code analysis.
 Enable all.
-Some might be found to be overly restrictive and can be disabled, e.g. Coding style --> Line comments will complain about "//" single line style comments.
+Some rules might seem to be overly restrictive and those can be disabled.
+For example, Coding style --> Line comments will complain about "//" single line style comments.
 Given extensive use of those by David it's probably not worth enforcing that rule.

 ### Precompiler defined values
 These are constant values given a name through pre-compiler directive